Tuluwat Island

 An aerial view of Humboldt Bay taken from the southwest.
 Tuluwat Island can be seen on the top left, next to Daby Island.

 Tuluwat Island (formerly Indian Island or Gunther Island) is located on Humboldt Bay within the city of Eureka, California.
 The 1860 massacre of the Wiyot people was perpetrated in the village of Tolowot or Tuluwat on this island.
 A National Historic Landmark encompasses the midden at Gunther Island Site 67.
 Since October 21, 2019, the Wiyot Tribe have had the land deed to almost all of the island.

 Geography

 Tuluwat Island is the largest of three islands located between the Samoa and Eureka Channels within Humboldt Bay and primarily consists of tidal marsh.
 Over time, human habitation on the island changed its topography, in part due to a process known as shell mounding, which increased the elevation of the island as Wiyot continually placed shells remaining from subsistence fishery management in the same location over a period of centuries.

-The current island is about 280 acre with about 40 acre to the north-east of California State Route 255 and the rest to the south-west.
+The current island measures about 280 acre, with about 40 acre to the north-east of California State Route 255 and the rest to the south-west.